oyershov/Precised.js/README.md

 | [x] |   Operation   |     Method     |
 |:---:|:--------------|:---------------|
 | [x] | Precising     | (a).precise(n) |

+Todo:
+- Pass custom decimal separator as parameter
+- Pass thousands separator as parameter

 WARNING!
 ---
 **Precised.js** doesn\'t work well with numbers containing more than **16** characters **in sum** (numerical digits).
 This also applies to decimal places.

 *JavaScript uses 64 bit floating point numbers exclusively, which means you only get about 16 decimal digits of precision.
-This is a fundamental limitation of the number type.*
+This is a fundamental limitation of the number type.* -- stackoverflow :)

 This means that for correct calculations your number should contain less than 16 characters (before and after dot together).